top of page

 Carl Jung describes archetypes as innate, universal patterns of thought and behavior that are present in the collective unconscious of all people.
 He believed that archetypes expressed through symbols, myths, and stories shape our thoughts, feelings, and behaviors in fundamental ways.
 As humans, we're programmed to recognize these archetypes in everyone we meet.
 It's no different for companies and brands.

-A brand archetype is essentially a shorthand way of communicating the core values, attributes, and motivations of a brand.
-By leveraging your brand's archetype, you can craft marketing messages and develop a creative strategy that speaks directly to the psychological needs and desires of your target audience.
+A brand personality archetype is essentially a shorthand way of communicating the core values, attributes, and motivations of a brand.
+By leveraging brand personality archetypes, you can craft marketing messages and develop a creative strategy that speaks directly to the psychological needs and desires of your target audience.

 Your brand archetype is the "secret sauce" that gives your business its distinctive flavor and sets it apart from the competition.
 By clearly defining your brand archetype, you can create a strong identity for your brand that will help you to stand out in the market and build long-term customer loyalty.
 Whether you're a rebellious Outlaw with a disruptive approach to problem-solving, a compassionate Caregiver with a heart for helping others, or a wise Sage with a wealth of knowledge and experience to share, your brand archetype is the key to unlocking your business's full potential.